 - A. Please take the time to carefully read the information contained on this page, particularly if you intend to turn out for fall sports.
-Failure to register and be cleared by the Athletic Office prior to the first day of practice makes an individual ineligible for a practice session as this puts the coach and the school in a potential liability situation. - B. Online Registration through FamilyID.com: Until online registration through FamilyID.com has been completed AND approved by the Athletic Department, you cannot officially practice.
+Failure to register and be cleared by the Athletic Office prior to the first day of practice makes an individual ineligible for a practice session as this puts the coach and the school in a potential liability situation. - B. Online Registration through FinalForms: Until online registration through FinalForms has been completed AND approved by the Athletic Department, you cannot officially practice.
 You must be approved before practice days will count toward eligibility. - C. Physical Examination and Medical History: Every student must have a physical on file with the Athletic Department.
 A physical is good for two (2) years from the time of the examination and must be good for the ENTIRE sport season (fall/winter/spring) in order to participate the first day of practice.
 If there are any questions regarding one's physical or medical expiration date, please contact the Athletic Department: Mrs. Hector, Athletic Secretary, at 425-408-7491 or Ms. Boyce, Athletic Director, at 425 408-7415. - D. Running Start Students and WIAA Eligibility form: Full-time or part-time Running Start students must fill out and complete prior to their first sport season, to ensure that student is athletically eligible.
-The Running Start and WIAA Eligibility form is available on the WHS Athletics website.
+The Running Start and WIAA Eligibility form is available on the WHS Athletics website and during the FinalForms registration process.
 Course Credit Equivalency: Two 5-credit Running Start quarter courses are equal to 2 high school credits.
-Students must also provide class schedules and grades once available. - E. Alternative Education and WIAA Eligibility form: Full-time or part-time students who are attending off-campus accredited classes must fill out and complete prior to their first sport season to ensure that student is athletically eligible.
-The Alternative Education and WIAA Eligibility form is available on the WHS Athletics website.
+Students must also provide class schedules and grades when requested. - E. Alternative Education and WIAA Eligibility form: Full-time or part-time students who are attending off-campus accredited classes must fill out and complete prior to their first sport season to ensure that student is athletically eligible.
+The Alternative Education and WIAA Eligibility form is available on the WHS Athletics website and during the FinalForms registration process.
 Students must provide class schedule and grades. - F. Home School and WIAA Eligibility form: Full-time or part-time students who are home schooled must fill out and complete prior to their first sport season to ensure that student is athletically eligible.
-The Home School and WIAA Eligibility form is available on the WHS Athletics website.
-Students must provide class schedule and grades. - G. ASB Card: All high school athletes must purchase an ASB card sticker prior to their first competitive contest. - H. Participation Fee: All high school athletes must pay \$154 per sport season (not to exceed \$308 per year).
+The Home School and WIAA Eligibility form is available on the WHS Athletics website and during the FinalForms registration process.
+Students must provide class schedule and grades. - G. ASB Card: All high school athletes must purchase an ASB card sticker prior to their first competitive contest, except Unified sports.

+H. Participation Fee: All high school athletes, except lacrosse and Unified sports, must pay \$154 per sport season (not to exceed \$308 per year).
 Families with multiple athletes playing at the same school during the same season will pay \$121 per athlete (not to exceed \$484 per year or \$396 per year for families with athletes playing at the middle and high school level).
 No sports fees will be receipted until cuts have been made and team rosters have been finalized.
 This fee can be paid in the Cashier's Office, Main Office or online.
 NOTE: Parent/Guardian is responsible for determining the correct fee amount as it applies to their family.